magnusmetz/magnusmetz.github.io/index.md

 ## Copyright

 All the content in this website is licensed under [CC BY-NC-SA 3.0](http://creativecommons.org/licenses/by-nc-sa/3.0/).
-This site is a clone of [vistat](http://vis.supstat.com/) and hosted on [GitHub](https://github.com) Pages using the [Dinky theme](https://github.com/sodabrew/theme-dinky) for [Jekyll Bootstrap](http://jekyllbootstrap.com).